RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 -

-When you use it for the first time after burning the latest firmware, the gateway will work in the EU868 Band and it will use the built-in ChirpStack as its default LoRa Server.
-If you don't want to change the frequency or LoRa Server, you don't have to do anything as this will be configured automatically when the gateway boots.
+When using the gateway for the first time after burning the latest firmware, it will operate in the EU868 Band and use the built-in ChirpStack as its default LoRa Server.
+If you do not wish to change the frequency or LoRa Server, no additional configuration is required, as this setup is automatically applied when the gateway boots.

 -

-However, if it is not the first time you use the gateway and you want to use the built-in ChirpStack as the LoRa Server, follow the steps discussed in Configuring the Gateway section.
+If it is not your first time using the gateway and you want to use the built-in ChirpStack as the LoRa Server, follow the steps outlined in the Configuring the Gateway section.

 -

-Optional - If ever you disabled the AP Mode and you have connected it to your Wifi network (Client Mode), you can search for your gateway’s IP Address via Advanced IP Scanner.
+Optional: If you have disabled AP Mode and connected the gateway to your Wi-Fi network (Client Mode), you can locate your gateway’s IP address using tools like Advanced IP Scanner.

 -